Grand National Tournament Qualification Procedures

 17. Grand National Tournament competitor/team replacement.

 If a qualifying competitor/team for the Grand National Tournament withdraws after the final rankings are published, the next ranking competitor/team will be offered the slot.
-The competitor/team will have three (See Note 11) school days to return the commitment form, otherwise the opportunity will be offered to the next ranking competitor/team, and so on.
+The competitor/team will have three school days to return the commitment form, otherwise the opportunity will be offered to the next ranking competitor/team, and so on.

 18. Publication of the Points Race.